 - 5.5.23 People moving into an area or general increases in population place a greater burden on existing green space.
-Therefore, it is appropriate that new housing development makes provision to address this burden by: - 2. providing green and blue space on-site, or - 3. providing green and blue space off-site, or - 4. providing commuted sums in lieu of on-site provision.
-Sums can be used to provide green and blue space, to enhance existing green and blue space or to improve connections to existing green and blue space or - 5. a combination of these options.
+Therefore, it is appropriate that new housing development makes provision to address this burden by: - providing green and blue space on-site, or - providing green and blue space off-site, or - providing commuted sums in lieu of on-site provision.
+Sums can be used to provide green and blue space, to enhance existing green and blue space or to improve connections to existing green and blue space or - a combination of these options.

-The calculation of green and blue space provision in Policy G4 is based upon a requirement for different sizes of dwellings.
-Where it is agreed that only part of this requirement is provided as new green or space (on or off-site) the shortfall should normally be provided in lieu as a commuted sum (see below for calculation).
+It should be noted Policy G4 clearly states that it should be provided On-Site and provides a The_calculation of area of green and blue space provision in Policy G4 which is based upon a requirement for different sizes of dwellings.
+Where it is agreed that only part of this requirement is provided as new green or blue space (on or off-site) the shortfall should normally be provided in lieu as a commuted sum (see below for calculation).